 If the strong predicted growth of nursing jobs and the meaningful roles available in the field sound inspiring to you, it might be time to go back to school to pursue your MSN.
 Visit the University of Phoenix’s website to learn more about available course options within the online Master of Science in Nursing degree.
 We can’t wait to "see" you in class!

 A: Yes, the University of Phoenix is one example where you can get your nursing degree online.
 Our BSN, MSN and DNP degree programs have coursework offered online, with some programs have in-person requirements.
 Visit our site to learn more about enrolling in one of our nursing or nurse practitioner programs so you can enhance your nursing career.

 A: University of Phoenix offers instruction by faculty who have real-life work experience in their fields of study.
 Additionally, the Higher Learning Commission, hlcommission.org, have continually accredited University of Phoenix since 1978.
-The baccalaureate degree program in nursing and the master’s degree program in nursing, and Doctor of Nursing Practice at the University of Phoenix are accredited by the Commission on Collegiate Nursing Education, 655 K St., NW, Suite 750, Washington, D.C.
+The baccalaureate degree program in nursing, master's degree program in nursing, and Doctor of Nursing Practice at the University of Phoenix are accredited by the Commission on Collegiate Nursing Education, 655 K St., NW, Suite 750, Washington, D.C.
 20001, 202-887-6791.